 - Contracts for the distribution or sale of drugs or other controlled substances

 - Agreements that violate public policy and ideas of fair treatment.
 One example of this would be a contract that leads a party to perform labor that would be considered slavery.
 Another example might be an agreement to not compete.

 - Contracts that go against public policy are also enforceable as illegal even though they are not specifically forbidden by an existing law

 If you need help with illegal contract terms, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.